 The story is simple enough.
 Alfa Ndiaye and Medemba Diop, two young Senegalese men who have grown up together, join the army and fight for the French during World War I against the Germans.
 Alfa and Medemba are friends, but they consider themselves as more-than-brothers, since they have chosen each other and are fiercely loyal.
 The novel opens with the horrific death of Medemba.
 He suffers a terrible abdominal wound on the battlefield, blowing out his organs without immediately killing him.
 He begs Alfa to slit his throat and end his suffering.
 But Alfa cannot kill his more-than-brother, and so is haunted not only by his friend’s agonising death, but a belief that his own actions – his joking taunts – have made Mademba reckless on the battlefield, leading to his death.
 Alfa develops a strange response to his sense of guilt.
 He slips out of his trench at night and creeps towards enemy trenches, or plays dead on the battlefield, so as to entrap German soldiers whom he disembowels in a horrible parody of Mademba’s wounds.
 He then returns to his own trench with the dead soldier’s gun and a severed hand as trophies.
 Alfa’s focus has slipped from fighting the war to seeking these terrible, single revenges.
 And while his fellow soldiers might laugh and praise him the first three times he does it, they are disturbed after his actions draw a terrible reprisal from the Germans upon another French soldier.
 Is Alfa inhabited by a terrible spirit, a dëmm, devourer of souls, as some of his fellow Senegalese soldiers believe?
 Or has he simply gone mad?
 His commanding officer, Captain Armand, a man in love with war, himself, is concerned.
 Captain Armand is a man who thinks of war as a capricious woman.
 He is a man who makes love to war.
 Does he see Alfa as a rival or is he merely pernickety when it comes to the rules of war?
 The black Senegalese soldiers are used as cannon fodder, expected to act like savages and terrify the enemy when a charge is on, but when they return to the trench, they must turn off the monsters summoned from within.
 The army only wants men of temporary madness.
 Is this possible?
 For Alfa, it is not, and he now inspires fear in his fellow soldiers.

-The imagery and backstory of this slight novella intimate terrible possibilities about how unified our identities are and the nature of war.
+The imagery and backstory of this slight novella suggests terrible possibilities, about how fragile our unified sense of self - our identities - are, and the nature of war.
 A recurring motif is the notion of inside and outside: inside a body and outside; female and male, the vagina and penis, which sometimes equate with trenches and attacking soldiers as a strange sexual parody.
 Trenches gape in the landscape like the female vulva.
 Alfa is often described as a mamba snake, slithering towards an enemy trench.
 And if men can die in trenches, they can also be born from them, as something new; something like Alfa.
 There is also soldiers who have their insides blown out by artillery or torturously torn out by Alfa.
 The vagina is not only a sexual organ but a channel to the guts.
 Bodies can be torn open and infiltrated during sex or battle, and identity is as febrile as the body is vulnerable.
 The imagery of sex is so ambivalent, between violence and pleasure, that you begin to wonder at the atavistic needs that drive men to kill, or even to take pleasure in it.
 Is it any wonder that Alfa compares his first orgasm inside a woman with the way exploding artillery wrenches his guts?

 The experience of reading this novel is both horrific and fascinating.
 The details about war seem realistic but it is always difficult to know what Alfa’s mental state truly is.
 There is a dreamlike quality to the writing.
 At times it reads as a realistic recount of Alfa’s experiences.
 At other times it reads as a fairy tale or myth, working at the level of metaphor for the loss of Alfa’s own sense of self, if not his life.
 Diop draws on legends and beliefs from Sengalese culture, uses stream of consciousness as a representation of Alfa’s confused state, as well as the fairy tale genre to engage readers in what is, essentially, a story about war and identity.